 Note: This table from MathML Core provide the exhaustive list of characters that are subject to italicization, together with the corresponding italic characters.

-It is sometimes needed to revert this default italic transformation.
-For that purpose, just attach a
+In order to revert this default italic transformation you can attach a

 mathvariant="normal" attribute on the